Procedure Guide ·Spay ·2026

 Complications Are Covered

-If something goes wrong during or after surgery — infection, internal bleeding, reaction to anesthesia — your accident/illness policy covers the treatment.
+If something goes wrong during or after surgery - infection, bleeding, or anesthesia reaction - your accident/illness policy covers treatment.
 This is where insurance becomes valuable.
-Emergency complications from any surgery can cost $500-$2,000+.
+Complications can cost $500-$2,000+.

 🇺🇸 US Pet Insurance Guide